18F/18f.gsa.gov/_posts/2016-06-24-5-lessons-in-object-oriented-design-from-sandi-metz.md

 something we ourselves wrote.
 Maybe months ago.
 Maybe days ago.
 Maybe even hours ago.

-To be an object-oriented designer like Sandi Metz, you need to have complete non-attachment to the code you've written.
+To be an object-oriented design pro like Sandi Metz, you need to have complete non-attachment to the code you've written.
 Due to the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_costs#Loss_aversion_and_the_sunk_cost_fallacy),